Online Master of Public Administration

 All courses are offered in convenient, accelerated 8-week terms throughout the year, giving students maximum flexibility.
 Full-time students typically take two 8-week courses at a time, and part-time students complete one 8-week course at a time.
 Full-time students can complete the entire program in as little as seven consecutive 8-week terms, or 16 months.

-Online Master of Public Administration Core Courses Heading link
+Master of Public Administration Core Courses Heading link

 MPA Core Courses